patrici0/ecs-code-on-aws/04-ContinuousDelivery/README.md

 For `Name` type in `REPOSITORY_URI`, for `Value` type in your ECR URI, which looks like this:
     XXXXXXXXXXX.dkr.ecr.us-east-1.amazonaws.com/containers-workshop-app

-Then click on the **Add environment variable** button to populate another variable For `Name` type in `AWS_DEFAULT_REGION`, for `Value` type in the region code where your ECR repository resides (e.g. `us-east-1` for N. Virginia, `us-east-2` for Ohio...).
+Then click on the **Add environment variable** button to populate another variable.

+For `Name` type in `AWS_DEFAULT_REGION`, for `Value` type in the region code where your ECR repository resides (e.g. `us-east-1` for N. Virginia, `us-east-2` for Ohio...).

 Scroll down to the bottom of the page and click on **Create build project**.
 Your build project should be listed now: